lancewilhelm/retroboard/docs/API.md

 # Matrix Server API Documentation

-The Matrix Server provides an HTTP API for controlling LED matrix applications.
+The Matrix Server provides an HTTP REST API and WebSocket support for controlling LED matrix applications in real-time.

 ## Starting the Server